 Welcome to Year 5!

 Maths: We have covered so many areas of maths so far this term, including methods for multiplying, dividing, adding and subtracting, as well as measure and time.
 We have been working on our problem solving skills by putting our maths into real life situations to see how we can solve them.
-Over the next couple of weeks we will be working on fractions, decimals and percentages and 3D shapes.
+Over the Spring term we have been solving fractions of amounts and their percentage equivalents, scale drawings, types of triangles and data handling.

 Important things to remember: